nebari-dev/nebari-docs/docs/docs/community/maintainers/github-conventions.md

 ## Issue labels

-There are a few issue labels that we use to provide key metadata in our issues and Pull Requests.
+There are a few issue labels that we use to provide key metadata in our issues and pull requests.
 These are added to all `nebari-dev/` repositories, and share the same meaning across each of them.

 :::note